-CONCAWE, therefore, published Report No. 9/05 and its first revision No. 9/05R [8] which comprised a compendium of emission factors, with associated references, for the uncontrolled release of air pollutants.
+Concawe, therefore, published Report No. 9/05 and its first revision No. 9/05R [8] which comprised a compendium of emission factors, with associated references, for the uncontrolled release of air pollutants.
 The compendium could not be fully comprehensive as emission factors are not available in the public domain for all sources and/or pollutants.
-CONCAWE, however, considered this to be the most appropriate set of emissions factors for the refining sector.
+Concawe, however, considered this to be the most appropriate set of emissions factors for the refining sector.

-Report No. 9/05R was replaced by Report No. 3/07 [9], which focused on the requirements of the E-PRTR and contained additional algorithms and updated emission factors.
+Report No. 9/05R was superseded by Report No. 3/07 [9], which focused on the requirements of the E-PRTR and contained additional algorithms and updated emission factors.
+The second updated edition of that report was published in 2009 (Report No. 1/09 [10]).

-This current report is the first revision of Report No. 3/07.
-It provides the estimation algorithms which CONCAWE recommends for E-PRTR reporting purposes where measurements have not been undertaken.
+This current report is the third edition of Report No. 9/05R and supersedes Report 1/09.
+It provides the estimation algorithms which Concawe recommends for E-PRTR reporting purposes where measurements have not been undertaken.